Morgan Stanley Lowers Paychex (NASDAQ:PAYX) Price Target to $90.00

-Paychex (NASDAQ:PAYX) had its price target reduced by equities research analysts at Morgan Stanley from $91.00 to $90.00 in a report released on Wednesday, Stock Target Advisor reports.
-The firm currently has an “equal weight” rating on the business services provider’s stock.
-Morgan Stanley’s target price suggests a potential downside of 6.29% from the company’s current price.
+Paychex (NASDAQ:PAYX) had its price objective decreased by Morgan Stanley from $91.00 to $90.00 in a report published on Tuesday morning, Benzinga reports.
+Morgan Stanley currently has an equal weight rating on the business services provider’s stock.

-A number of other analysts have also weighed in on the stock.
-Robert W. Baird upped their price target on shares of Paychex from $82.00 to $94.00 and gave the stock an “outperform” rating in a research note on Wednesday.
-Bank of America upped their price target on shares of Paychex from $70.00 to $81.00 in a research note on Monday, December 28th.
-Deutsche Bank Aktiengesellschaft boosted their target price on shares of Paychex from $81.00 to $98.00 and gave the stock a “hold” rating in a report on Monday, January 4th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their target price on shares of Paychex from $93.00 to $105.00 in a report on Tuesday, January 5th.
-Finally, Argus boosted their price target on shares of Paychex from $103.00 to $105.00 and gave the company a “buy” rating in a report on Wednesday.
-Three equities research analysts have rated the stock with a sell rating, six have given a hold rating and four have issued a buy rating to the stock.
-The company presently has an average rating of “Hold” and an average target price of $93.00.
+Other equities analysts have also issued reports about the stock.
+Smith Barney Citigroup raised their price target on shares of Paychex from $93.00 to $105.00 in a research report on Tuesday, January 5th.
+Deutsche Bank Aktiengesellschaft lifted their price objective on Paychex from $81.00 to $98.00 and gave the company a hold rating in a research note on Monday, January 4th.
+Wolfe Research lowered Paychex from a market perform rating to an underperform rating and set a $94.00 target price on the stock. in a report on Wednesday, April 7th.
+Bank of America upped their price objective on Paychex from $70.00 to $81.00 in a research report on Monday, December 28th.
+Finally, Jefferies Financial Group reiterated a hold rating and issued a $95.00 price objective (up previously from $85.00) on shares of Paychex in a research report on Wednesday, December 23rd.
+Three investment analysts have rated the stock with a sell rating, six have given a hold rating and four have issued a buy rating to the stock.
+The stock currently has an average rating of Hold and a consensus target price of $93.00.

 Paychex Company Profile